YocelynG/PacBioAssembly/README.md

-# PacBioAssembly
+# PacBio assembly: from reads to chromosomes

-PacBioAssembly is a pipeline for generating genome assemblies from **PacBio HiFi** data, including polishing and scaffolding steps.
+Pipeline for generating genome assemblies from **PacBio HiFi** data, including polishing and scaffolding steps.
 It integrates tools such as **Flye**, **Hifiasm**, **HiFiAdapterFilt**, **Gapless**, **Racon**, and **RagTag**.

 ------------------------------------------------------------------------

-## 🧭 Overview
+## 🛠️ Overview

 This pipeline includes the following steps: